Isinglass is a gelatin-like substance that can be purchased in dried or liquid form.

-Isinglass is a kind of gelatin developed from the bladders in fish that hold air.
+Isinglass is a gelatin-like substance developed from the bladders in fish that hold air.
 The bladders are shredded, freeze-dried and ground into a powder.
 The powder is then dissolved in liquid, and sold as such.

 When used, it means essentially that that product is not vegetarian.

 It is also used in making some glues and cements, and used to be used in making gelatin.

 Use 1 ml of Isinglass per 250 ml of beer or wine being clarified.
 Let stand for two weeks, then rack.